Chart Color Schemes

 Wondunna is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Wondunna's dwelling structure, as per the latest Census, comprised 98.6% houses and 1.4% other dwellings.
-In comparison, Non-Metro Qld had 83.9% houses and 16.1% other dwellings.
-Home ownership in Wondunna was at 37.9%, with mortgaged dwellings at 45.1% and rented ones at 17.0%.
-The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro Qld's average of $1,430.
-The median weekly rent figure was $390, compared to Non-Metro Qld's $335.
+Wondunna's dwelling structure, as per the latest Census, consisted of 98.6% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 83.9% houses and 16.1% other dwellings.
+Home ownership in Wondunna stood at 37.9%, with mortgaged dwellings at 45.1% and rented ones at 17.0%.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,430.
+The median weekly rent in Wondunna was recorded as $390, compared to Non-Metro Qld's $335.
 Nationally, Wondunna's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing